SteveAtSentosa/tcn-recruiting/README.md

 * Mid-level engineer with nearly 2 years LLM integration experience
 * Experience with FastAPI backend dev
 * His Python cosing challenge went well
-* He has developed full stack apps using flutter apps for local Brazilan copmanies that are deployed and run
+* He has developed, deployed, and is managing flutter based full stack apps for local Brazilan copmanies
 * He strikes me as a real scrapper, he showed us some diverse personal and professional projects
-* Really nice personaolity
-* English is decent
+* Really nice personaolity, english is decent
 * Cost will be mid level

 `CV`